emmanuelmenon/emmanuelmenon.github.io/about.md

 title: About
 ---
 # About Me
-Hey there!
-Welcome to my blog!
-I'm Emmanuel Menon, a guy who enjoys watching films and learning new things, things that I will probably never use in day to day life.
+Hey there, welcome to my blog!
+I'm just a guy who enjoys watching films and learning new things, things that I will probably never use in day to day life.

 If you are interested, check out my film reviews on [Letterboxd](https://letterboxd.com/emmanuelmenon).
 Letterboxd is also kind enough to generate some statistics based on my movie logging.
 You can find my all-time (well, since the 14th of October 2018) stats [here](https://letterboxd.com/emmanuelmenon/stats/) or this year's stats [here](https://letterboxd.com/emmanuelmenon/year/{{ site.time | date: '%Y' }}/).
 My GitHub is also available [here](https://github.com/emmanuelmenon/).
 <br>